-Each room must be clean and neat.
-Monthly room/apartment checks will be conducted by a CLM and will be announced a minimum of 24 hours in advance.
-Health and safety inspections to address fire, safety, or health concerns will be conducted by professional Residence Life staff and will take place once each semester.
-If contraband is discovered during any of these inspections, it will be photographed and confiscated and residents will be referred to the disciplinary process (see Discipline Procedures).
+Each room must be kept clean and neat at all times.
+Cleanliness checks will be conducted by a CLM and will be announced a minimum of 24 hours in advance.
+These checks can be monthly, bi-weekly, or even weekly as needed.
+Health and safety inspections to address fire, safety, or health concerns, will be conducted by professional Student Life staff and Security and will take place once each semester.
+If contraband is discovered during any of these inspections, it will be photographed and confiscated, and residents will be referred to the disciplinary process (see Discipline Procedures).
+If a professional Student Life staff or Security personnel have evidence which provides probable cause that contraband is currently, or has been present in the recent past, a room search may be conducted.
+If the occupants of the room are not present at the time of the search, and contraband is discovered, a notification will be left to contact the Chief of Security regarding the search.

 University furniture must not be disassembled or removed from its original location without the express permission of the Student Life Office.
-Homemade lofts and water-filled furniture is not permitted in campus housing.
+Homemade lofts and water-filled furniture are not permitted in campus housing.

-Students who wish to hang items on the walls may use any stick-on type material, poster putty or small "finishing" nails; however, extreme care should be exercised as any damages to walls will incur fines.
+Students who wish to hang items on the walls may use any stick-on type of material, poster putty or small "finishing" nails, however, extreme care should be exercised as any damage to walls will incur fines.
 Students are also not permitted to paint, use wallpaper/borders, install window tinting or cover windows with tinfoil or other material.
 Any decorative window dressings must not be visible from the outside of the apartment and must not cause damage to the walls or windowsills.
-Hanging items out of widows or from ceilings is also not permitted.
+Hanging items out of windows or from ceilings is also not permitted.